yecksin/UsersList/README.md

 ## Run locally or Development server
 - `Clone` or `download` this project.
-- Run `npm install` for install `node_modles` and load dependencies.
+- On the folder root run `npm install` for install `node_modles` and load dependencies.
-- Run `ng serve` for a dev server.
+- On the folder root run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build